-“How do you survive when it’s winter in St Petersburg?’’ – One of the FAQs that every Russian tour guide has to answer.
-It’s not a secret that it’s pretty cold in Russia in winter (December, January and February) but it doesn’t mean that the life stops.
-In this series of articles, we are looking through winter activities in St. Petersburg are the most popular.
+“How do you survive when it’s winter in Russia?’’ – One of the FAQs that every Russian tour guide has to answer.
+It’s not a secret that it’s pretty cold in winter in Russia (December, January and February) but it doesn’t mean that the life stops.
+In this series of articles, we are looking through the most popular winter activities in St Petersburg.

 December is the time when people get ready for the biggest events of the year – celebration of New Year and Christmas.
 Even though the days are shorter it’s still bright on the streets all the time!
 The point is that there are a lot of Christmas and New Year decorations and lights everywhere.
 In the fairy atmosphere, it is a lot of fun to visit one of the Christmas markets in St. Petersburg.

 Fortunately, there is a number of them to choose from or visit the all: Christmas market on the New Holland Island, another one will take place in St. Petersburg Sport and Concert Complex (SKK Peterburgsky).
 One can visit Christmas fairs in different art spaces, such as Etagi (74 Ligovsky Prospect), Lumber Hall (74C Naberezhnaya Obvodnogo Kanala) and Tkachi (40 Naberezhnaya Obvodnogo Kanala).